Babysits Coronavirus (COVID-19) Policy

 Babysitting is currently allowed in Western Australia.
 However, we ask that you maintain active in following the guidelines set out by the WHO.
 If you experience COVID-19 symtoms, refrain from attending any scheduled babysitting appointments.

-Gatherings in homes are limited to a maximum of 20 people at any given time (not including residents of the household).
+- Gatherings at households are limited to 40 people at any one time (not including residents of the household).